Saturday, September 28, 2024

 Summary

-The findings suggest that MPs may accumulate in the prostate and could be associated with prostate cancer.
+The findings suggest that microplastics may accumulate in the prostate and could be associated with prostate cancer.
 However, the mechanisms and processes responsible for the presence of MPs in human tumor systems remain unknown.
 Future studies are necessary to better understand the dynamic interplay and potential causal connections between MPs and prostate health over time.

 No comments: